 The Unexpected Challenges to Adopting New Technology in Law Firms

-Technology is reshaping the legal practice at an incredible velocity.
-This includes online case management systems, e-discovery, filing, regulatory technology, and confidential email correspondence with the aptitude to send large files.
+Technology is reshaping legal practice at an incredible velocity.
+This intersection includes online case management systems, e-discovery, filing, regulatory technology, and confidential email correspondence with the aptitude to send large files.
 These solutions are powered by advanced cutting-edge technology like machine learning, artificial intelligence, analytical forecasting, blockchain, and cloud services.

 6 Common Challenges That Law Firms Experience